Edge-Learning-Machine/Desk-LM/README.md

 - decimal, .csv file decimal number separator
 - test_size, integer (number of samples for the test), or float (fraction of the total samples to be used as test)
 - categorical_multiclass, boolean specifying whether the multiclass labels are categorical or not (i.e., ordinal)

+**-e <path_to_estmator_config_file>**

+The .json file exposes the following properties:
+- estimator, name of the estimator.
+If not differently stated, all estimators are implemented through sk-learn.
+Currently supported estimators are:
+  - "KNeighborsClassifier"
+  - "KNeighborsRegressor"
+  - "DecisionTreeClassifier"
+  - "DecisionTreeRegressor"
+  - "LinearSVC"
+  - "LinearSVM"
+  - "ANNClassifier", Keras/Tensorflow implementation
+  - "ANNRegressor", Keras/Tensorflow implementation

+Each estimator type has its own configuration parameters.
+- k-NN
+  -
+- DecisionTree
+  - max_depth (*), default: None
+  - min_samples_split (*), default: 2
+  - min_samples_leaf (*), default: 1
+  - max_leaf_nodes (*), default: None

+- SVM
+  -
+- ANN
+  -

+(*) for the sake of model selection and cross validation, for property <prop> it is possible to specify:
+- <prop>, a single value
+- <prop_array>, an array of values
+- <lower_limit>, a lower_limit for a value range
+- <lower_limit>, a upper_limit for a value range
+- <step>, step for a value range